 1. American Psychiatric Association.
-Diagnostic and statistical manual of mental disorders, 5th ed., (DSM-5).
-Washington, DC: American Psychiatric Publishing; 2013.
+Diagnostic and statistical manual of mental disorders, 5th ed, text revision (DSM-5-TR).
+Washington, DC: American Psychiatric Association; 2022.

 2. Maserejian NN, Shifren JL, Parish J, et al. The presentation of hypoactive sexual desire disorder in premenopausal women.
 J Sex Med.
 2010 Oct;7(10):3439-48.
 Abstract

 3. Bancroft J, Loftus J, Long JS.
 Distress about sex: a national survey of women in heterosexual relationships.
 Arch Sex Behav.
 2003 Jun;32(3):193-208.
 Abstract